 Expect to provide more support for seasonal staff and volunteers.
-Training should include plant identification as well as data collection methodology and protocols, and database training (e.g. Calflora).
+Training should include plant identification as well as field and data collection methods.

 3. Who will manage and analyze the data?

 If you are using volunteers and seasonal staff, you need a point person to QC and manage the data.
 Regardless of who surveys, the data are only useful if you integrate it into work plans, which means someone has to review it both in season to allocate resources to rapid response and annually to integrate new projects into work plans.